 I feel like I’m starting to defrost after so much time with myself during quarantine.
 It started out with me bursting with energy.
 I had just come down from such a challenging year.
 Fast paced-stressful-chaotic.
 Maybe a stressful decade ending in a global pandemic.
 You know, the works.
 A lot of my recent projects recently […]

 The project that never ends.
 And has still not ended.
 I began lettering in the spring of 2019 on a long roll of tracing paper.
-After receiving ANOTHER email, I began to letter all the emails an individual has sent me after I asked them to stop contacting me 5 years ago.
-When complete, it […]
+When complete, it didn’t feel done.
+It felt too clean, the words too crisp and the meaning both blunt and out of context.
+I started to sample and stitch.
+This […]

 So like everyone else in the world I’ve been social distancing, and playing my all time favourite video game….
 Animal Crossing.
 And my favourite accessory in my favourite game is the acorn knit hat.
 So let’s make one!
 A quick hand-spun chunky wool crocheted and natural dyed with onion skin and alum.